DonyaOS/DonyaOS.github.io/README.md

 ### Support or Contact

 Having trouble with Pages?
-Check out our [orginization](https://github.com/DonyaOS) or [manager](https://github.com/basemax) and we’ll help you sort it out.
+Check out our [orginization](https://github.com/DonyaOS) or [Max Base](https://github.com/basemax) and we’ll help you sort it out.